wisac/think-youre-smart-quiz/README.md

 Playing "Think You're Smart?" is a breeze:

-1. Start the quiz by clicking .
+1. Start the quiz by clicking<a href="https://wisac.github.io/think-youre-smart-quiz/"> Play now</a>
 2. You'll face a series of questions, one at a time.
 3. Choose your answers wisely; each question is a unique challenge.
 4. Get instant feedback on your answers and keep an eye on your score.